Travelling to Cornwall

 Travel to Cornwall by air

-You can fly to Cornwall from airports around the UK, Ireland, Germany and Spain.
-Cornwall Airport Newquay currently has year round daily flights from London Gatwick and Manchester with additional seasonal routes (between March and October) from Aberdeen, Belfast, Birmingham, Doncaster-Sheffield, Edinburgh, London Stansted, and Newcastle (Flybe); Dublin (Aer Lingus); Alicante and Frankfurt-Hahn (Ryanair); and Dusseldorf (Eurowings).
+You can fly to Cornwall from airports around the UK, Ireland, Germany, Denmark, Portugal and Spain.
+Cornwall Airport Newquay currently has year round flights from London Heathrow, Manchester, Dublin, Alicante, Leeds-Bradford and Southend Airport, with additional routes in the summer season from Aberdeen, Belfast, Birmingham, Doncaster-Sheffield, Edinburgh, Liverpool, Glasgow, and Newcastle (Flybe); Cork (Aer Lingus); Faro (Ryanair); Stuttgart and Dusseldorf (Eurowings); and Copenhagen (SAS).

 The Airport also offers year-round onward connectivity to the Isles of Scilly with Skybus.